CUBRID/cubrid-manual/en/admin/control.rst

 *   LQS: The number of long-duration queries processed per second
 *   PSIZE: Size of CAS
 *   STATUS: The current status of CAS (BUSY, IDLE, CLIENT_WAIT, CLOSE_WAIT)
+*   % broker1 OFF: broker1's SERVICE parmeter is set to OFF.
+So, broker1 is not started.

 To check the detail status of broker for 5 seconds, enter the command as below.
 The display will reset per 5 seconds as the new status information.
 To escape the display of the status, press <Q>.